-You can but you will have to shorten the cooking time a bit so they don't get too mushy.
+Yes, they will but you can add them half way through the cooking time so they don't get too mushy.
 You'll need 29-32 ounces and cook for about 3-4 hours on low.

 Of course frozen works great, no need to thaw first.

-Absolutely, a ham hock is a great addition and a perfect way to add a delicious meaty flavor.
+Absolutely, a ham hock is a great addition to this green beans recipe and a perfect way to add a delicious meaty flavor.
 Toss it in with your green beans or even some diced-up ham.

-Place leftover slow-cooker green beans in an airtight container and place them in the refrigerator for up to 4 days.
+Place leftover slow-cooker green beans in an airtight container in the refrigerator for up to 4 days.
 Or freeze for 3 months.

 Slow Cooker Southern Green Beans

 - 1 1/2 pounds fresh green beans rinsed and trimmed